OmniFocus entered its third release cycle with the release of OmniFocus 3 for iOS.

 Now, we talked about a variety of perspectives.
 Each perspective shows a different view on data, which The Omni Group thought might be helpful for most users.

-Of course, everybody works and thinks differently, so The Omni Group gives you the option to actually create completely new perspectives yourself (Pro only.)
+Of course, everybody works and thinks differently, so The Omni Group gives you the option to create entirely new perspectives yourself (Pro only.)

-This is a rather advanced customization, so don’t worry if you feel completely overwhelmed while reading this.
-It is basically a way to have extra options for customization.
-When using OmniFocus for a long time, it becomes clearer, which features you use regular and in which way to set up custom perspectives, if needed.
+This is somewhat advanced customization, so don’t worry if you feel entirely overwhelmed while reading this.
+It is a way to have extra options for customization.
+When using OmniFocus for a long time, it becomes more evident, which features you use regularly and in which direction to set up custom perspectives, if needed.

 For example, in my screenshots, there are custom perspectives for Private, Research and Blogging.
 Each filters for certain folders and tags specifically relevant for that area of life.
 That helps me to focus on only doing research, as it will hide all non-research related folders from that perspective.

-The available rules contain things like whether a tag has a due or defer date, whether it has certain tags, whether it matches certain search terms, whether it has a certain duration.
+The available rules contain things like whether a tag has a due or defer date, whether it has specific tags, whether it matches certain search terms, whether it has a specified duration.

-Then, you can use a multiple of such rules and create some kind of logic behind it.
+Then, you can use a multiple of such rules and create some logic behind it.
 Show me all tasks which fit these three rules, but which do not fit these other two.

-Let’s say, you want to create an overview of all available tasks which are tagged with @Blogging or @ShortDashes, which have an estimated duration of less than 30 minutes and are not within a project.
+Let’s say; you want to create an overview of all available tasks which are tagged with @Blogging or @ShortDashes, which have an estimated duration of fewer than 30 minutes and are not within a project.
 Perfectly possible with this feature.

 By the way, the Pro version also includes the ability to re-order perspectives.
 Unneeded perspectives (including the pre-installed ones) can be hidden, too.

-OmniFocus is traditionally one of the most complete apps when it comes to automation and APIs.
-The Omni Group focuses and improves their automation with every release cycle.
+OmniFocus is traditionally one of the most competent apps when it comes to automation and APIs.
+The Omni Group focuses and improves its automation with every release cycle.